newlandsvalley/music-projects/README.md

 Elm
 ---

 Much of the same ground is covered in the Elm projects.
-However, these are no longer being actively maintained - in favour of the purescript implementations.
-It is unlikely that I will continue to maintain them beyond Elm 0.18 although I may accept PRs.
+However, these are now long in the tooth, having been written for Elm 0.18.
+They are no longer being actively maintained (in favour of the purescript implementations) and most have been archived.

 Scala
 -----